-Requirements for a Diploma Beginning with the 2014-15 School Year

-Beginning with students who entered grade 9 in the 2014-15 school year, a student must meet the following requirements to receive a high school diploma from the district:
+Requirements for a Diploma Beginning with the 2014-15 School Year Beginning with students who entered grade 9 in the 2014-15 school year, a student must meet the following requirements to receive a high school diploma from the district:

-- Complete the required number of credits established by the state and any additional credits required by the district; - Complete any locally required courses in addition to the courses mandated by the state; - Achieve passing scores on certain end-of-course (EOC) assessments or approved substitute assessments, unless specifically waived as permitted by state law; and - Demonstrate proficiency, as determined by the district, in the specific communication skills required by the State Board of Education (SBOE).
+- Achieve passing scores on certain end-of-course (EOC) assessments or approved substitute assessments, unless specifically waived as permitted by state law; - Complete the required number of credits established by the state and any additional credits required by the district; - Complete any locally required courses in addition to the courses mandated by the state; - Achieve passing scores on certain end-of-course (EOC) assessments or approved substitute assessments, unless specifically waived as permitted by state law; and - Demonstrate proficiency, as determined by the district, in the specific communication skills required by the State Board of Education (SBOE). - Complete and submit a free application for federal student aid (FAFSA) or a Texas application for state financial aid (TASFA)..